Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum will hope to make a difference for the Boston Celtics at 7:30 PM on Tuesday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Jayson Tatum and the rest of the Boston Celtics hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-We're going to look at Tatum's prop bets, using stats and trends to help you make good selections.
+Below we will look at Tatum's stats and trends, helping you make good selections on prop bets.

 Jayson Tatum Prop Bets vs. the 76ers